NaorRegev/face-segmentation/README.md

 I use these codes to save the images after the segmentation and remove the background.
 You can also do anything you want with the 'result' image.

+You can see the process in the capture folder and then the results in the result folder.